How to Translate XLIFF Files for eLearning: Fast, Accurate Localization Without the Hassle

 Why is XLIFF better than formats like JSON or YAML for translation?

-XLIFF separates content from layout, preserves formatting, and is supported by most CAT tools, making it easier to translate accurately.
+Unlike JSON or YAML, XLIFF is designed for localization.
+It separates content from layout, preserves formatting, and is compatible with most CAT tools—making it easier to translate XLIFF files accurately and efficiently.

 Can I translate XLIFF files for free with Smartcat?